Evan Comerford (Dublin Gaelic footballer)

 Evan Comerford (born 1998) is a Gaelic footballer who plays for the Ballymun Kickhams club and at senior level for the Dublin county team.

 He has a namesake County Tipperary footballer, Evan Comerford, with whom he has sometimes been confused.

+A goal, scored by Brían Cooney against Comerford in the 2026 Leinster Senior Football Championship final, was the first goal scored by Westmeath in a Leinster senior final for 95 years.